 - Follow up on an earlier question – “Can you give me some examples of…?”

 - Show you’re thinking to the future – “What does success look like in this role at the 30, 60, 90 day mark?”

 Asking questions shows you are thinking ahead about the job and how certain developments may impact the business.
 This demonstrates to an employer that you are a “smart” candidate.
-You are already considering how to address possible future challenges and how you would fit into the team.
+You are already looking ahead at how to address possible future challenges and how you would fit into the team.

-- For creative positions, bring a current portfolio of your work with copies to leave behind (especially important for creative positions, but can be valuable in any field).
+- Bring a current portfolio of your work with copies to leave behind (especially important for creative positions, but can be valuable in any field).

 - Arrive about ten minutes early.
 Being late gives an immediate negative impression, but being drastically early is awkward for the receptionist and interviewer!